64bitpandas/notes/content/cs61b/algorithms/sorting.md

 weight: 998
 ---

-# Sorting
+> [!important] Sorting Guide

-{% hint style="info" %}
+>
-For more information about specific sorting algorithms covered in 61B, see my [guide on sorting](https://docs.google.com/document/d/1dUfzdh5V3okrwFbB9o0PgtEBaLHyCqJFwpQWyQ53IeU/edit) that covers all of the sorts in far greater detail 🙂
+> For more information about specific sorting algorithms covered in 61B, see my [guide on sorting](https://docs.google.com/document/d/1dUfzdh5V3okrwFbB9o0PgtEBaLHyCqJFwpQWyQ53IeU/edit) that covers all of the sorts in far greater detail 🙂
-{% endhint %}

 ## Why sort?